kabashi/kabashi.github.io/src/resources.md

 CQPweb, a web-based corpus analysis system, to explore the corpus data.

+- ### AlCo-Tweets (sample 2020-2021) ###
+The Albanian Corpus of tweets contains around 1 million word tokens (text words), i.e. standard and non-standard Albanian.
+The corpus is not annotated yet.
+We use CQPweb, a web-based corpus analysis system, to explore the corpus data.

+- ### AlCo-Tweets (selected users 2020-2021) ###
+The Albanian Corpus of tweets form selected users contains around 10 million word tokens (text words), i.e. standard Albanian.
+The corpus is not annotated yet.
+We use CQPweb, a web-based corpus analysis system, to explore the corpus data.

 - ### AlCo-Literature ###
 [Project just started]: The Albanian Corpus of literary texts (AlCo-Literature) contains around 2,5 million word tokens (text